 - February 11/12 when at 12:14 pm a sundial in London would be showing a time of 12 noon.
 See Note 2

-- The fact that the Earth moves in an elliptical (oval-shaped) orbit around the Sun and its speed varies, being faster in earlier January, when it is closer to the Sun and slower in early July, when it is further away.
+- The Earth moves in an elliptical (oval-shaped) orbit around the Sun and its speed varies, being faster in earlier January, when it is closer to the Sun and slower in early July, when it is further away.

-- The fact that the axis of the Earth’s rotation is tilted.
+- The axis of the Earth’s rotation is tilted.

 What about the southern hemisphere ?

 In the southern hemisphere the longest day is around December 21.
 What happens is that the Sun starts rising later before December 21, but it doesn’t start getting dark earlier in the evening until well after December 21.

 The table below shows the sunrise and sunset times for December in Wellington, New Zealand, which lies at a latitude of roughly 41 degrees South.